mitranim/mox/drafts/motives.md

   * Embedded devices.
 Can be delayed, but must be planned for.
 * Statically typed.
 * AOT compilation out of the box.
-* Tiered JIT out of the box.
+* Incremental JIT compilation out of the box.
-  * May involve an interpreter, may involve bytecode and a VM for "cold" paths.
-The final JIT tier and AOT compilation should generate the same code.
-  * Running a script does not involve compiling a binary to disk and running it; it simply uses JIT.
-Startup must be fast.
+  * Support running a program directly in the compiler's process, with lazy JIT, similar to what JS engines do.
+  * AOT and JIT use the same compiler backend.
+  * Later on, we could implement an interpreter for "colder" code as a performance optimization.
-  * Calling a new executable has multiple issues:
+  * Sidenote: invoking a new executable in development has multiple issues:
     * Huge first-time latency on MacOS as the OS validates the file; takes seconds for large executables.
     * Disk pollution.
-* Arbitrary compile-time evaluation (via tiered JIT).
+* Arbitrary compile-time evaluation (via JIT).
 * Runtime code loading and JIT compilation in both development _and_ production (with static AOT in production builds).
   * Use cases:
     * Fast development (with hot code reloading).